morris/vanilla-todo/README.md

 The business logic is factored into a pure functional core ([TodoLogic.js](./public/scripts/TodoLogic.js)).
-This is a good idea in many UI architectures as it encapsulates state transitions in a portable, testable unit.
+This is a sensible approach in most UI architectures as it encapsulates state transitions in a portable, testable unit.

 The controller is factored into a separate behavior